 But, like most things involving women in Hollywood, the problem's a whole lot bigger.
 It comes down to society's relentless habit of viewing women as sex objects, and our tendency to blame them for being too loud, too revealing, or, in other words, "asking for it," while not subjecting men to the same scrutiny.

 To be clear, all parties have denied that there was any infidelity involving Lawrence, and we have no reason to think that there was, but prematurely shifting blame entirely onto the actress signifies that we would give Pratt a free pass.
-That's sexism, plain and simple, and it's a mindset we should recognize — and steer clear from.
+That's sexism, plain and simple, and it's a mindset we should recognise — and steer clear from.
 Pratt and Faris are clearly going through a difficult time, and the kindest thing we can do as fans is to leave them well alone.